Welcome to today's edition of the Rush 24-7 podcast.

 Sure, that's true of anyone.

-It's like, Charles, I expect to be insulted by Democrats, but not so much by my own side, and certainly not by you.
+It's like, Charles, I expect to be insulted by Democrats, but not so much by my own side and certainly not by you.

-And I know he doesn't do it to be mean spirited, he doesn't have that bone in his body, but he just really does believe that all these votes, that all those votes on Tuesday for Christine O'Donnell and all of the support for her now is to no good purpose, is to no good purpose.
+He doesn't have that bone in his body, but he just really does believe that all these votes, that all those votes on Tuesday for Christine O'Donnell and all of the support for her now is to no good purpose, is to no good purpose.

 What?